DGamer

 DGamer (Disney Gamer) was an online game and social network service developed by Disney for use with Nintendo DS games.
 DGamer was accessible via the Nintendo Wi-Fi Connection or computer via the DGamer Channel on Disney.com.
 The service was implemented by Fall Line Studios and Disney Interactive Studios.
+It allowed users to create avatars, communicate with other users, access leaderboards, and track in-game honors.
+Completion of honors would unlock additional items for avatar customization.

+Communication through the service was offered through several modes.
+Speed Chat mandated users "communicate using a predetermined list of words and phrases", Speed Chat Plus which allowed "free-form typing" with a filter for expletives and sexually suggestive language, and Open Chat, which required an external exchange of "friend codes".

-It launched in North America on May 15, 2008, coinciding with the release of the DS version of The Chronicles of Narnia: Prince Caspian.
+The service launched in North America on May 15, 2008, coinciding with the release of the DS version of The Chronicles of Narnia: Prince Caspian.
 DGamer's Wi-Fi connections were retired on March 15, 2013.
 It can still be used via local wireless connections, but is no longer able to connect to the Nintendo Wi-Fi Connection service.